wavemotion-dave/DS994a/README.md

 * New compile with GCC 9.7.0 and latest libnds
 * Improved DSK writes for greater consistency and safety
 * Reverted to -O2 compilation optmizations for greater stability
+* Improved TI keyboard graphic - more legible and cleaner look
 * Minor cleanups as time permitted.

 V1.0: 11-Feb-2023 by wavemotion-dave